FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 There are two more attributes we want to configure in FusionAuth.
 The first attribute is the named issuer value used to sign tokens.
 We will use this value when verifying the access token during login.
 To do this, navigate to "Tenants" on the left-nav bar and then click the "Edit" button that corresponds to "Default" tenant.
 Set the "Issuer" field under the "General" tab.
+The value of the issuer is typically the hostname of the identity provider.
+Since this is a demo, we'll use the value `fusionauth.io`.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/issuer.png" alt="The Edit Tenant page where the issuer field is set." class="img-fluid" figure=false %}